jdoid/MyCardCatalog/README.md

 ### Installation
-Install the files in folder bin on your server in the same directory.
+Install the files in the folder bin to the same directory on your server.
 Initially the library_db.xml file is empty of book nodes.